Having a Meckel’s Scan (Child)

-Tell your child’s healthcare provider about any new symptoms your child has, such as a recent fever.
-Also tell him or her if your child has had a medical test that uses barium within 48 hours before the test.
+Tell your child’s health care provider about any new symptoms your child has, such as a recent fever.
+Also tell them if your child has had a medical test that uses barium within 48 hours before the test.

 Getting your child ready for the procedure

 The health care provider will talk to you about how your child should get ready for a Meckel’s scan.
 It’s important to talk with your child about the scan.
 Give a simple explanation about why the scan is needed.
 Explain that it is important to stay as still as possible during the scan.
 You can assure your child that you will be nearby the entire time, even if for a short time you can’t be in the same room.
 You may want to bring a favorite book or toy to use while your child is having the scan.
 Most hospitals also have DVD players.

 Continue to give your child any medicines he or she normally takes, unless the health care provider gives you other instructions.

 Make sure your child does not eat or drink anything for 4 to 6 hours before the scan.
 You may want to bring a snack or drink that your child can have right after the exam.

 Give your child H2 blocker medicine as directed, if it is prescribed.
 This medicine can help the scan technician get a clearer image.

 The entire procedure should take about 30 to 60 minutes.
 A typical scan goes like this:

 Your child will be awake during the procedure.
 Let the health care provider know ahead of time if you think this may be a problem.

 An IV will be placed into your child’s arm, hand, or foot.
 Your child will feel a pinch when the needle is inserted.